 To avoid being reported to credit reporting agencies, the business simply needs to be engaging with the ATO to manage the tax debt.

-Engaging a tax debt negotiation specialist to help reduce overall tax debt and present a payment plan to the ATO ensures you’re getting the right kind of help and keep the ATO at bay by undertaking the right kind of active engagement.
+Engaging a tax debt negotiation specialist to help reduce overall tax debt and present a payment plan to the ATO ensures the business is getting the right kind of help and keeps the ATO at bay by undertaking the right kind of active engagement.
 A payment plan created by a tax debt negotiation professional keeps everyone happy; the ATO are happy because they’re getting repaid, and the business is happy because it allows them the flexibility and control they need to effectively repay the debt under terms that suit them.

 Making tax debt repayments easier